What’s margin investing? | Robinhood

 Margin investing involves interest charges and risks, including the potential to lose more than deposited or the need to deposit additional collateral in a falling market.
 Before using margin, customers must determine whether this type of trading strategy is right for them given their specific investment objectives, experience, risk tolerance, and financial situation.

 Regardless of the underlying value of the securities you purchased, you must repay your margin debt.
-Robinhood Financial can change their maintenance margin requirements at any time without prior notice.
+Robinhood Financial can change the maintenance margin requirements at any time without prior notice.
 If the equity in your account falls below the minimum maintenance requirements (varies according to the security), you’ll have to deposit additional cash or acceptable collateral.
 If you fail to meet your minimums, Robinhood Financial may be forced to sell some or all of your securities, with or without your prior approval.

 For more information, review FINRA’s Investor Alert and Robinhood Financial’s Customer Relationship Summary, Margin Disclosure Statement, and Margin Agreement.
 These disclosures contain important information on Robinhood Financial’s products and services, conflicts of interests, lending policies, interest charges, and the risks associated with margin investing enabled accounts.